-I have audited the accompanying financial report of the SAS Trustee Corporation (STC), which comprises the balance sheet as at 30 June 2008, the income statement, statement of recognised income and expense and cash flow statement for the year then ended, a summary of significant accounting policies and other explanatory notes for both the STC, and the STC and controlled entities (the consolidated entity).
+I have audited the accompanying financial report of the SAS Trustee Corporation (STC), which comprises the balance sheet as at 30 June 2009, the income statement, statement of recognised income and expense and cash flow statement for the year then ended, a summary of significant accounting policies and other explanatory notes for both the STC and the consolidated entity.
 The consolidated entity comprises the STC and the entities it controlled at the year's end or from time to time during the financial year.